AdityaSavara/JSONGrapher/README.md

  https://github.com/AdityaSavara/JSONGrapherExamples/raw/main/ExampleDataRecords/1-CO2__Adsorption_Isotherms/CO2AdsorptionNaX2.csv
  https://github.com/AdityaSavara/JSONGrapherExamples/raw/main/ExampleDataRecords/1-CO2__Adsorption_Isotherms/CO2AdsorptionNaX2.tsv.txt

-Some additional files, including invalid files, are inside https://github.com/AdityaSavara/JSONGrapherExamples
+Some additional example files are available at https://github.com/AdityaSavara/JSONGrapherExamples

-The top level field of "title" describes the data type (such as CO2_Adsorption_Isotherm, CO2_Differential_Adsorption_Enthalpy, NH3_Temperature_Programmed_Desorption).
+The top level field of "datatype" describes the data type (such as CO2_Adsorption_Isotherm, CO2_Differential_Adsorption_Enthalpy, NH3_Temperature_Programmed_Desorption).
 The xaxis title and yaxis title are intended for units (such as kJ/mol and  mol/m^2).
 All three of these titles must match when attempting to plot multiple series on the same graph.
 If the top level title does not match, that means the data should not be compared, and if either of the axes titles do not match between series, that will be taken as an indication that the units are not correct.
 In the future, there may be features to convert units or to upload data series by CSV files.

 Additional Information: